 Robbinsville is a community rooted in its farming history, yet is committed to moving toward a brighter future through Economic Development.

-By targeting large ratables to help stabilize taxes, Mayor Dave Fried and his team, which includes Director of Economic and Community Development Tim McGough, has implemented a business-friendly approach to government that has paved the way for stable municipal budgets and a bright and prosperous future for its residents.
+By targeting large ratables to help stabilize taxes, Mayor Dave Fried and his Economic Development team, led by Director of Community Development Hal English, have implemented a business-friendly approach to government that has paved the way for stable municipal budgets and a bright and prosperous future for its residents.

 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.

-Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate in three consecutive years, along with AA+/Stable rating from Standard & Poors in April, 2016.
+Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate and another AA+/Stable rating from Standard & Poors Global in 2018.